Challenge

 Impact

-SPTAC will work with an estimated 800 SAMHSA grantees across all 10 Health and Human Services regions.
+SPTAC works with more than 800 SAMHSA grantees across all 10 Health and Human Services regions.

 Learn More